Asset protection is a philosophy and way of life

 10. Does transferring assets to a ‘safe house’ work?

-Sackville J in Prentice v Cummins (2002) 124 FCR 67 states:
+Sackville J in Prentice v Cummins (2002) 124 FCR 67 eloquently states:

 “I am prepared to assume for the purposes of this case, without deciding, that if all that is known is that a professional person:

-• transfers the bulk of his or her assets to a family member for no consideration;
+- transfers the bulk of his or her assets to a family member for no consideration;

-• has no creditors at the time of the transfer (or retains assets sufficient to meet all liabilities known at that time);
+- has no creditors at the time of the transfer (or retains assets sufficient to meet all liabilities known at that time);

-• intends to protect the transferred assets from any action brought by a client who might in the future sue for professional negligence (there being no such suit in the offing at the time of the transfer),
+is not engaged and does not propose to engage in any hazardous financial ventures; and- intends to protect the transferred assets from any action brought by a client who might in the future sue for professional negligence (there being no such suit in the offing at the time of the transfer),

-then s121(1) of the Bankruptcy Act does not render the transfer void against the person’s trustee in bankruptcy.“
+then s121(1) of the Bankruptcy Act does not render the transfer void against the person’s trustee in bankruptcy.“ [Italics inserted]

-Wallace Case – bad bankruptcy law
+Wallace Case – bad bankruptcy law?

-Facts of Wallace Case insolvency case
+Facts of the insolvency case of Wallace

 The decision of Wallace Case – section 121 Bankruptcy Act 1966